JoseSzycho/nodejs_development_course/01_class/README.md

 Finally we check if the result have a zero at the most signficant digit, if so, we remove it.
 It might the case the most significant number of both operands are the same, so a reamainding zero will appear.

 ## String.multiply(string) => string
 This task is made using a classic algorithm learned in school with a small variation.
-For making the script por readable, all string are transformed to arrays, even if it not necessary.
+For making the script por readable, all string are transformed to arrays, even if it's not necessary.

 First, we create and empty array that will store the result.
 This array have the necessary length for storing the maximun possible result.

-Then we proceed to iterate over to fors, transversing both numbers from back to front in order to perform the partial operations.
+Then we proceed to iterate over two fors, transversing both numbers from back to front in order to perform the partial operations.
-There is a carry variable that stores if a partial sum operation have more than two digits.
+There is a carry variable that stores if a partial sum operation have more than two digits, so we add it in the next run.

 |    |   | |  |  |   |
 | -- | --| - | --| --| - |